Envek/after_commit_everywhere/README.md

     - `:execute` to execute callback immediately
     - `:warn_and_execute` to print warning and execute immediately
     - `:raise` to raise an exception instead of executing

+- `prepend` puts the callback at the head of the callback chain, instead of at the end.

 ### FAQ